04 / payments

 5. 05

-Site verifies, settles if needed, runs the action.
+Site verifies the payment, then runs the action.

 200